-Evaluation Measure: Completion of the Transportation Master Plan by January 2008.
+Evaluation Measure: Update Completion of the Transportation Master Plan by September 2016 and every five (5) years thereafter. by January 2008

-- Policy 3.1.1: Aggressively implement the recommended improvements and strategies contained in the recently-completed citywide Transportation Master Plan (adopted December, 2005) on an annual basis in order to address current and future roadway deficiencies, and enhance transit and other mobility opportunities. - Policy 3.1.2: Through the development review process, the City shall ensure provision of adequate, properly designed, and safe systems for vehicle access to roads, which at a minimum address: - a) adequate storage and turning bays; - b) spacing and design of median openings and curb cuts; and - c) driveway access and spacing. - Policy 3.1.3: Through the development review process, ensure safe and convenient on-site traffic flow, which considers needed motorized and non-motorized vehicle parking. - Policy 3.1.4: Ensure development does not encroach upon dedicated or planned rights-of-way.
+Aggressively implement the recommended improvements and strategies contained in the most recently updated recently-completed citywide Transportation Master Plan (adopted December, 2005) on an annual basis in order to address current and future roadway deficiencies, and enhance transit and other mobility opportunities.

+Through the development review process, the City shall ensure provision of adequate, properly designed, and safe systems for vehicle access to roads, which at a minimum address:

+- a) adequate storage and turning bays;

+- b) spacing and design of median openings and curb cuts; and

+- c) driveway access and spacing;

+- d) right-of-way for necessary road and transit improvements;

+- e) roadway operational needs; and

+- f) street lighting.

+Through the development review process, ensure safe and convenient on-site traffic flow, which considers needed motorized and non-motorized vehicle parking.

+Ensure development does not encroach upon dedicated or planned rights-of-way.

-Policy 3.1.5: By January 2009, amend the Land Development Code to condition development orders with provisions that achieve reduction of traffic and increase the vehicle occupancy rate for work trips through implementation of transportation demand management measures.
+When appropriate for commercial and industrial projects, By January 2009, amend the Land Development Code to condition development orders with provisions that achieve reduction of traffic and increase the vehicle occupancy rate for work trips through implementation of transportation demand management measures.